We are an historic site and as such have a rich and varied history. Below is a short snapshot of the journey that we have been on so far.

 2017: Niue islanders visited St Andrew’s on their WW1 centenary tour of Europe and presented the church with a plaque to commemorate this.
 The plaque is now mounted on the church wall in what has become the band area.

-2021: We celebrated 100 years since the installation and commemoration of our War Cross on 27th March.
+2021: We celebrated 100 years since the installation and commemoration of our War Memorial on 27th March.
 Due to the Covid 19 pandemic we were unable to hold a full service.
-However a small service with a few socially distanced persons including members of Hornchurch British Legion, whom laid a wreath, was held around the cross.
+However a small service was held, with a few socially distanced people, including member of Hornchurch British Legion, who laid a wreath at the memorial.